 The falling price of sequencing and the growth of sequence databases has reduced the cost of obtaining useful sequence information for analysis.
 Sequence data downloadable from databases is ostensibly free.
 However, costs arise in the need for computational storage and analysis resources as well as the training necessary to handle and interpret the data.
 Initial automated processing pipelines for sequence data have lower fixed costs but higher variable costs compared to sequence generation.
 Variable costs associated with data transfer, storage, and initial pipeline processing using the cloud (e.g. to call variants) all scale with the size of the sequence data being analyzed.
-In sequence data generation the high initial cost of a sequencing machine is offset by sequencing evergreater amounts in order to distribute the cost of the initial over a larger number of sequenced bases.
-However, this approach merely increases the amount of computational time required for initial processing.
+In sequence data generation the high initial cost of a sequencing machine is offset by sequencing ever-greater amounts in order to distribute the cost of the initial capital investment over a larger number of sequenced bases.
+However, this approach merely increases the amount of computational time required for initial pipeline processing.
 In the context of cloud computing this translates into greater cost since the user is only charged for computational time used.
 This creates a mismatch, as the combination of costs in sequence data analysis doesn’t provide the same economy of scale seen in the generation of sequence data.

 There are two possible cost structures for the downstream analysis depending on how bioinformaticians are compensated.
-Bioinformaticians might be paid on a per project basis in which case they resemble the low initial fixed cost and higher variable cost structure of cloud computing.
+Bioinformaticians might be paid on a per project basis (in the extreme, an hourly wage) in which case they resemble the low initial fixed cost and higher variable cost structure of cloud computing.
 On the other hand, if bioinformaticians are salaried the cost structure of downstream analysis more closely resembles that of sequencing technologies with bioinformatician salaries representing an initial fixed cost.
 However, bioinformaticians differ from sequencing machines in that they cannot be consistently replaced by more expensive versions capable of processing more sequencing information.
 Consequently, driving down the cost of sequence analysis follows a similar path regardless of cost structure.
-In order to drive down costs, analysis should be made as efficient as possible.
+In order to drive down costs, downstream analysis should be made as efficient as possible.
 This will enable bioinformaticians to analyze as much sequence data as possible under given time constraints.
 Generating ever-greater amounts of sequence information will become futile if that data hits a bottleneck during processing and analysis.

 This necessitates that many of the big projects in addition to having large amounts of sequencing data pay attention to making analysis and data processing efficient.
 This can often lead to a framework for large-scale collaboration where much of the analysis and processing of the data is done in a unified fashion.
 This enables the entire dataset after the fact to be used as a coherent resource without needing reprocessing.
 If the sequence data generated by individual labs is not processed uniformly and sequence databases are not made easily accessible and searchable, then analysis of aggregated datasets will be challenging.
 It might seem superficially cheaper to pool the results of many smaller experiments but the reprocessing costs for all of these datasets may be considerably larger than redoing the sequencing experiment itself.
 In addition to posing technical issues for data storage, the increasing volume of sequences being generated presents a challenge to integrate newly generated information with the existing knowledge base.
-Hence, while people thought that the advent of next generation sequencing would democratize sequencing and spur a movement away from the large consortia, in fact the opposite has been the case.
-The need for uniformity and standardization in very large datasets has, in fact, encouraged very large such as 1000 Genomes and TCGA.
+Hence, while people thought that the advent of next generation sequencing would democratize sequencing and spur a movement away from the large centers and consortia, in fact the opposite has been the case.
+The need for uniformity and standardization in very large datasets has, in fact, encouraged very large consortia such as 1000 Genomes and TCGA.